 In the period following a mishap with your vehicle, collision repair decisions are stressful.
 A lot of people offer advice.
 Some based on experience and some on misconceptions of what you can and cannot do.
 When faced with these decisions in Madison WI you have options.
 Among the first item on your agenda is a call to your insurance company.
 From there you have decisions to make.

-There are many misconceptions that influence decisions on car repairs.
+There are many misconceptions that influence decisions on car repairs and car detailing Madison residents tell us.
 Sorting out the real from the mythical is essential if you want to get your vehicle back on the road without breaking the bank.

 The No. 1 Myth: You must accept your insurance company’s chosen auto body shop.
 You have the legal right to pick any body shop you choose.
 Many insurance companies have predetermined relationships with agreed-upon fees to keep repair costs down.
 Their insurance adjusters push customers toward these preferred shops but legally, they have to cover accident-related costs done at any reputable shop.